Eegann/BORWin/README.md

 ## Instance descrption
 An instance file is as follows.
-The names to replace by the proper values are between { }
+The names that must be replaced by the proper values are between { }
-Comments to remove are between [ ]
+Comments that must be removed are between [ ]

 ````
 [the Following block is to be repeated for each node]